Smartphones have dramatically changed the way we manage our financial lives in the decade since Apple introduced the iPhone.

 That may not be enough to convince you to use a mobile wallet, but perhaps finding a credit card that rewards you for doing so would.
 The Altitude Reserve Visa Infinite card from U.S. Bank, for instance, offers three points for every $1 spent on all purchases when you pay for the purchase using a mobile wallet.

 If you’re struggling to save, perhaps stacks of cash, instead of balances and charts, could help you achieve your goals.

-Budgeting and lending app MoneyLion will roll out a new feature called Grow Your Stack on the augmented reality platform of Apple’s iOS 11 release, available Sept.
-19. It will work on the iPhone 6s and newer.
+Budgeting and lending app MoneyLion rolled out a new feature called Grow Your Stack on the augmented reality platform of Apple’s iOS 11 release.
+It works on the iPhone 6s and newer.

 With the feature, you’ll be able to get a visual representation of your account balance as a stack of cash projected over your view of the real world through your phone’s camera.
 Imagine seeing how the $1,000 you have saved stacks up next to a $15 cocktail, for instance.

 The feature is a bit of a toy, says Tim Hong, chief marketing officer of MoneyLion, but that’s OK.

 The app is trying to connect with people in the “financial middle class,” he says, people who make less than $100,000 a year on average and who are struggling to save $2,000.